 What does hurting yourself mean?

-- cutting yourself (such as using a razor blade, knife or other sharp object
+- cutting yourself (such as using a razor blade, knife or other sharp object to cut the skin)

 - punching yourself or other objects